Interview with Christine Hunsicker, Gwynnie Bee CEOFashion Advice Plus Size Fashion

-Gwynnie Bee is like Netflix for fashion sizes 10 and up.
+Last week I had the opportunity to interview Christine Hunsicker, Gwynnie Bee CEO.
+Gwynnie Bee is a plus size clothing rentail company, sort of like Netflix for fashion sizes 10-32.
 For a monthly fee, you can borrow clothing as often as you wish.
 Be it work blazers or cocktail dresses, leather jackets or sequined tank tops, Gwynnie Bee has you covered with fabulous, fun, and well-crafted fashion from some of the hottest plus size brands.
-I have been working with Gwynnie Bee for half a year now, and I just love it more and more.
-Their selection of clothing has improved, shipping has sped up, and their customer service hasn’t been sacrificed in any manner with their growth.
-Last week I had the fabulous opportunity to chat with Christine Hunsicker, CEO of Gwynnie Bee, to chat about how the business came to be and it’s direction for 2013.
+I chatted with Hunsicker on how she got the idea for Gwynnie Bee, why she felt it was an important business, and the future of the company.

 How Gwynnie Bee Started